What is an erogenous zone?

 It’s really an extension of your hand, but it deserves a special mention for being a very sensitive area.
 Many women (and men) find tickling or kissing the inner wrist very arousing.
 There’s also a psychological factor at play: you are exposing one of your body’s more vulnerable areas (which biological instinct normally tells you to protect) to your partner’s caresses.

 This one you probably already guessed right away.
 The nape of your neck is an area rich in sensory nerves and it’s also one of your body’s most vulnerable zones.
 Almost everybody shows sexual stimulation in response to kisses or caresses on the neck.
-More often than not it can give you light shivers or goosebumps.

 The sacrum (lower back)